-Studies on these two types of have shown that they can lead to overdiagnosis.
+Studies on these two types of screening have shown that they can lead to overdiagnosis.
 The studies involved more than 10,000 women and men who were followed up for many years.
 Half of the participants were screened for cancer, and the other half weren't.
-Because the groups of participants were similar otherwise, one would expect a similar number of people in each group to develop cancer over time.
+Because the groups of participants were similar otherwise, you would expect a similar number of people in each group to develop cancer over time.
 The researchers kept track of how many people in the two groups developed cancer over a number of years, and compared the groups.
-The outcome: Considerably more people in the group were diagnosed with cancer.
-The studies on breast cancer , for instance, showed that about 2 out of 10 people who were diagnosed with breast cancer would never have noticed that they had a tumor if it hadn't been discovered through .
+The outcome: Considerably more people in the screening group were diagnosed with cancer.
+The studies on breast cancer screening, for instance, showed that about 2 out of 10 people who were diagnosed with breast cancer would never have noticed that they had a tumor if it hadn't been discovered through screening.
 The same may be true for up to 3 out of 10 people whose prostate cancer was discovered after they had a PSA test.

 Why does overdiagnosis occur?